BEETL/BEETL/doc/BEETL.md

 - /sourcePath : BEETL source code directory
 - /buildPath : temporary build directory
 - /installPath : final installation directory

-If you obtained the source from git:

-    cd /sourcePath
-    ./bootstrap_with_autotools

-If you have gcc>=4.7, you can activate OpenMP parallelism with:

-    export CXXFLAGS="-DUSE_OPENMP -fopenmp"

-Then, for everyone:

     cd /buildPath
     /sourcePath/configure --prefix=/installPath